 A natural soap to fill your shower with the floral, fruity scents of summer.
-Vitamin E rich sunflower oil, one of the most moisturizing plant oils.
-Avocado oil and unrefined shea and cocoa butters penetrate deep to moisturize, nourish, and hydrate summer sun-kissed skin.
+Enriched with sunflower oil, one of the most moisturizing plant oils, avocado oil and unrefined shea and cocoa butters which penetrate deep to moisturize, nourish, and hydrate summer sun-kissed skin.

 - The delicate citrus and floral essential oil blend is uplifting, yet soothing and relaxing and refreshes your body and soothes your spirit

 - The lovely swirls come from alkanet root and annatto seed oils which are natural emollients

 I began making soap in 2001 with ingredients that I believed in, for the people that I loved.
 After all these years, that goal has never changed.

 Made with Certified Organic Avocado Oil, Virgin Shea, and Cocoa Butters